afids/afids-protocol-original/protocol.md

 ## 25. R inferior AM temporal horn
   * Initially place using coronal view
+  * Jump to 21 (right AL temporal horn) and scroll to find the most medial (and anterior) showing of the CSF
+  * Optimize using the axial view again to find the most anteromedial showing of the CSF

 ![alt text](figures/25_RIAMTH.png	"25.
 R inferior AM temporal horn")

 ## 26. L inferior AM temporal horn (as in 25)
+  * Jump to 22 (left AL temporal horn) and scroll the find the most medial showing of the CSF

 ![alt text](figures/26_LIAMTH.png	"26.
 L inferior AM temporal horn")

 ## 27. R indusium griseum origin
   * Defined on sagittal slice at takeoff from posterior hippocampus below splenium
+  * Begin on the sagittal view (make sure the view is on the right side), scroll back and forrth to find the point where the tail of the hippocampus begins to become pointed and "takeoff"

 ![alt text](figures/27_RIGO.png	"27.
 R indusium griseum origin")